-These companies and individuals may be able to save money on their foreign exchange by using a currency specialist as an alternative to their bank.
+These companies and individuals may be able to save money on their foreign exchange by using a currency specialist.
 For many businesses it may have seemed up to now, the easier option to leave their bank to manage their international payments, but with finance teams going through outgoings with great scrutiny, foreign exchange costs are a good place to consider a fresh approach.

 Your foreign exchange is often an area where you can save money.
 This is partly due to the less competitive rates that lots of businesses are given, but also due to the fact that businesses who don’t have an fx strategy in place can end up paying thousands more if exchange rates move against them.
 Furthermore there are still many businesses out there who don’t even realise they could be saving money.

 The reason why currency specialists are usually able to give you better rates than the bank is because of their much smaller operating costs.
 For businesses that are still trading at the moment and making sales, a potential saving of 1% to 3% on all your international payments is certainly welcome in the current climate, and depending on your current solution and the currency provider, savings of this size may be possible.

 Ultimately, making cost-savings on your FX can be broken down into two key areas, firstly an initial saving now by using a more competitive provider, resulting in more money in your pocket on your current sales.